t4i/IndisMQ/README.md

 ###Planned Features (Beyond V1)
 - [ ] Reflection?-Not convinced one way or other
+- [ ] Partial and Wildcard path matching
 - [ ] Code generator for FB RPC types
 - [ ] Other languages?